-I remember as a little kid, when my family & I were about to travel to New York City for the first time.
-I was absolutely scared to within an inch of my life, convinced that within weeks, I would be robbed, kidnapped & murdered.
+I remember as a little kid, when my family and I were about to travel to New York City for the first time.
+I was absolutely scared to within an inch of my life, convinced that within weeks, I would be robbed, kidnapped and murdered.
 You see, up until that point, the only impression I had ever had of NYC, was whatever I had seen in action movies.
-Compared to my normal & safe life in the quiet suburbs, New York City seemed like a crime-ridden metropolis bursting at the seams with mafia, gangs & international villains.
-How could anyone normal even live in such a place, I constantly asked myself.
+Compared to my normal and safe life in a quiet town, New York City seemed like a crime-ridden metropolis bursting at the seams with mafia, gangs and international villains.

-Looking back, I always get a good laugh at my once deep & irrational phobia.
-How silly my fears & impressions had been!
+Looking back, I always get a good laugh at my once deep and irrational phobia.
+How silly my fears had been!
 Kids say the darndest things indeed… But is that really all there is to it?
 It’s easy to dismiss my fears as the paranoid delusions of a 7-year old, but to do so misses the larger point about the mistaken impressions that we all form everyday.

 Ever since the Sochi olympics started, and the world suddenly started discussing life in Russia, the coverage has been overwhelmingly negative and one-sided.
 The vast majority of these reports are probably true… but they still seem incredibly skewed.
-By reporting only on the most extreme & sensational stories of dysfunction from Sochi, they present a picture that completely misrepresents the reality of the country.
+By reporting only on the most sensational stories of dysfunction from Sochi, they present a picture that completely misrepresents the reality of the country.

 High rates of suicide in Korea.
 High rates of divorce in America.
 Ban of chewing gum in Singapore.
 Child molestations by Catholic priests.
 Racism in the American south.
 Dysfunction in the Greek economy.
-Pollution & corruption in China.
+Pollution and corruption in China.
 By viewing each country or community through these narrow set of perspectives, the image that the layperson forms is an incredibly skewed version of reality.

 But for someone who’s sitting on a couch ten thousand miles away, they don’t get any of these things.
 They are deprived of the day-to-day life experiences.
-They are deprived of the close bonds & relationships that all humans form everywhere.
+They are deprived of the relationships that all humans form everywhere.
 They are deprived of the feel good stories that we all hear from friends and local news.
 They don’t see, appreciate or value all the great things which others would not trade the world for.
 All they hear about are the shocking, sensationalistic, and usually negative chatter about each society.
 It’s no surprise that they end up with a completely warped perception of reality.

-Such fantasies & ego-porn are usually abetted by the media themselves not putting into perspective how these sensational stories compare to normal day-to-day life; how the other positive aspects of the society stand together with these shocking elements; and how these sensationalistic stories have their analogues in the viewer’s own home.
+Such fantasies and ego-porn are usually abetted by the media themselves not putting into perspective how these sensational stories compare to normal day-to-day life; how the other positive aspects of the society stand together with these shocking elements; and how these sensationalistic stories have their analogues in the viewer’s own home.

-I think the following TED speaker said it most powerfully, when she describes the danger of seeing entire sections of the world, through the lens of a single repeated story.
+This TED speaker said it most powerfully, when she describes the danger of seeing entire sections of the world, through the lens of a single repeated story.

 We’ve mostly discussed thus far the failings of the media in presenting a complete picture, and the failure of the viewer in seeking out the most scandalous news and forming premature opinions based on such incomplete perspectives.
 But the members of that society have a part to play in this as well.

 All too often, we see people who are too quick to bash their own society and its ills, in front of an ignorant external crowd.
 Their wish to see their society improve, and their frustrations with its problems, are very understandable.
 But they also need to realize that anytime they deal with someone thousands of miles away, they are ambassadors talking to someone whose knowledge is limited to the most sensationalistic stories reported on the news.

 The world is an immensely huge, nuanced and rich place.
-Every portion of it has to be seen from numerous different angles & perspectives before it can truly be understood and judged.
+Every portion of it has to be seen from numerous different angles and perspectives before it can truly be understood and judged.
 The pursuit of knowledge, and the curiosity about other parts of the world, is truly a great thing worth following.
 Let’s do so in a nuanced way, and keep in mind the severe limitations of trying to see from thousands of miles away.